To inquire about our Family Mediation services, click the button below and complete our referral form.

 We also offer mediation services accredited by the Family Mediation Council; our Andrew Baines (URN: 0576A) is accredited by the FMC to provide family mediation, MIAMs and legally aided mediation services.

-To arrange an appointment with a Family Mediator, call 0800 138 0458, or complete our contact form and we will call you back.
+To arrange an appointment with our Family Mediator, call 0800 138 0458, or complete our contact form and we will call you back.

 Family Mediation and Public Funding (legal aid)

-Following a referral to a mediation service, they will offer separate appointments to you and your ex-partner.
+Following a referral to a mediation service, we will offer separate appointments to you and your ex-partner.

-At your initial meeting, the mediator will discuss with you whether it is likely that your dispute can be resolved through mediation.
-If it is considered that the case is suitable for mediation, then a series of joint meetings for you and your partner will be arranged to attempt to resolve matters.
+At your initial meeting, our mediator will discuss with you whether it is likely that your dispute can be resolved through mediation.
+If it is considered that the case is suitable, then a series of joint meetings for you and your partner will be arranged to attempt to resolve matters.

 Not all cases are suitable for mediation.
 For example, if there has been domestic abuse within the relationship, this may preclude mediation taking place.